Breus/json-masker/README.md

   modes
 * Masking a valid JSON will always return a valid JSON

-Note: Since [RFC-8529](https://datatracker.ietf.org/doc/html/rfc8259) dictates that JSON exchanges between systems that are not part of an enclosed system MUST be encoded using UTF-8, the library only support UTF-8 encoding.
+Note: Since [RFC-8259](https://datatracker.ietf.org/doc/html/rfc8259) dictates that JSON exchanges between systems that are not part of an enclosed system MUST be encoded using UTF-8, the `json-masker` only supports UTF-8 encoding.

 ## JDK Compatibility